-Now in my 50s, I'm still hitting the wellness goals and continuing professional development ambitions of my 20s, because I learnt that purpose, goal setting and self-rewards are a vital component of wellness.
+Now in my 50s, I'm still hitting the wellness goals, and continuing professional development ambitions of my 20s - because I learnt early on that habits, purpose, goal-setting, gratitude, and self-rewards are the vital pillars of life.
 Thanks to advancing science and tech, I can now also use simple smart wellness techniques and tech to monitor and optimise my biological systems.
 All these tools combined help ensure you have a great time while on this earth.
-A sense of humour and gratitude help too!
+A sense of humour helps too!
 I've had the pleasure of working with many great people, and studying at many great places, over the past 30 years.
 Some of my credentials and experience are listed below.
 Plus at the bottom of this webpage there's a link to my full bio if you're interested.

 My Academic Credentials

 BA (Hons) Sport & Exercise Sciences / Human Movement Studies

 My first glimpse into the psychology and neurobiology of high performance and health.
 I read my first music neuroscience research paper during this course and that sparked my lifelong interest in, and use of, music for wellness and high performance.
 I majored in psychology and physiology and began using music extensively in my work.
 I've been using it ever since and this is why I'm also sometimes known as 'Dr Rock'.

 MSc Sport & Exercise Sciences

 My continued journey into neuroscience, psychology and physiology, and my first serious examination of the psycho-physical effects of music on the brain.
 Published in the Journal of Sport Sciences.
-This led to my work on GB Olympic programmes and my introduction to elite sports.
+This led to my work with GB Olympic squads and elite sports that continues today.

 I explored the psychology of HR and organisational behaviour along with finance.
-For my thesis I analysed David Bowie's genius securitisation of his future royalty streams, and examined the same principles within the commercial mortgage sector (misuse of this practice eventually resulted in the global financial crash).
+For my thesis I analysed David Bowie's genius securitisation of his future royalty streams, and examined the same principles within the commercial mortgage sector (misuse of this finance tool eventually resulted in the global financial crash).